Lakshya3190/Cascading-Neuro-Fuzzy-Decision-Support-System/README.md

 - RMSE Error: 0.000028
 - Training Epochs: 50

-The Cascading descision tree is utilized to prevent the 'Cure of Dimensionality'.
+The Cascading descision tree is utilized to prevent the 'Curse of Dimensionality'.
 An inherent problem with complex fuzzy systems wherein computational efficiency decreases with increase in number of fuzzy rules.